 If you’re not keen on walking or running, you might enjoy biking which is a great way to have your dog tag along and not get gassed out yourself.
 Keep in mind you may have to pedal a little slower depending on the breed you have.
 As with everything else, take it easy at first then work up to more time and faster speeds as your pet adapts.
 It’s also a good idea to have some warm-up time before starting and a cooling-off period at the end of both you and your dog.
 We highly recommend dog leashes specifically designed to attach to your bike and make the task much easier and safer.

 We’ve all seen the funny videos of over-joyed dogs walking on treadmills.
 Lots of dogs love it and seem to catch on to the concept quickly.
 If you already have a treadmill and why not let your dog have a go of it as well?
 Using a treadmill is a great alternative to exercising outside, especially during extreme weather.

 Agility training is another fine way to get fit with your dog, and it’s also very rewarding.
 Many owners don’t even realize it’s exercise because it’s so much fun.
 Training your dog to run a course and show off his skills can be gratifying, especially if you end up entering competitions.
 Most areas have dog training classes.
 As a side note, this is also a great way to meet up with other dog owners and swap notes about what works for you and your dog.
 Socializing your pet is a plus too!

-As with all fitness programs, diet is probably on component we could all change for the better as both owners and pets can be a little guilty of overindulging in junk foods.
-A healthy diet for you and your dog means a healthier life and longevity for your both.
+As with all fitness programs, diet is probably on the component we could all change for the better as both owners and pets can be a little guilty of overindulging in junk foods.
+A healthy diet for you and your dog means a healthier life and longevity for you both.
 Don’t just substitute healthier options for yourself, take a look at what Fido has been eating and make changes where necessary.
 Having said that, when exercising or starting any type of health regime, talk with your doctor.
-Also check out our article on .
+Also, check out our article on .